dghorai/geoutils-rsg/README.md

 Geospatial utilities for Remote Sensing and GIS application

 # Description
-This repositary having several scripts written in Python language for Remote Sensing and GIS data analysis and workflow automation.
-I have writen this scripts during my Ph.D. work and several other geospatial reserach work.
+This repository has several scripts written in Python for Remote Sensing and GIS data analysis and workflow automation.
+I have written this script during my Ph.D. work and several other geospatial research activities.